pspeder/LinuxAss.s/shell_pimpin.md

   https://shreevatsa.wordpress.com/2008/03/30/zshbash-startup-files-loading-order-bashrc-zshrc-etc/)

 N.B.
-If you did not read the above: beware, not all files are loaded for all shells environments you will meet.
+If you did not read the above: beware, not all files are loaded for all shell environments you will meet.

 ##Da Pimpin'
 1. Make a shell that looks like this: